t3hmun/t3hmun.github.io.old/_posts/2015-10-13-part-05-guide-to-the-complete-theme.md

 * TOC
 {:toc .toc}

+The theme of this page is a developed derivative of the theme discussed in this article.
+The original is [t3hsite](http://t3hmun.github.io/t3hsite/) (repository [link](https://github.com/t3hmun/t3hsite)).

 ## Overview

-After laying out the basics I proceeded to complete the theme using similar ideas to my original messy [Rather Simple Jekyll Theme]().
+After laying out the basics I proceeded to complete the theme using similar ideas to my original messy [Rather Simple Jekyll Theme](http://t3hmun.github.io/rather-simple-jekyll-theme/).
 However this time I had a the plan in place before proceeding to write it, hence the theme layout is much neater.
 It is also comprehensively commented, most of the ideas are laid out at the top of `/css/main.scss` and `_sass/_style.scss`.
 Nevertheless an article is a much better format for such documentation.